eea/volto-slate/README.md

 - `asDefault` which makes the volto-slate as the default richtext block editor
 - `minimalDefault`, same as the above, but uses a set of toolbar buttons similar to Volto
-- `simplePlugin` reuses Volto's link plugin and makes for a better replacement of Volto's rich text editor.
+- `simpleLink` reuses Volto's link plugin and makes for a better replacement of Volto's rich text editor.

 ## Features